 In March 2006, Exelixis and Sankyo Company, a wholly owned subsidiary of Daiichi Sankyo Company, Limited ("Sankyo"), entered into a collaboration agreement for the discovery, development and commercialization of novel therapies targeted against the mineralocorticoid receptor ("MR"), a nuclear hormone receptor implicated in a variety of cardiovascular and metabolic diseases.
-Under the terms of the agreement, we granted to Sankyo an exclusive, worldwide license with respect to certain intellectual property primarily relating to compounds that modulate MR. After completion of the research term, Sankyo will be responsible for all further preclinical and clinical development, regulatory, manufacturing and commercialization activities for the compounds.
+Under the terms of the agreement, we granted to Sankyo an exclusive, worldwide license with respect to certain intellectual property primarily relating to compounds that modulate MR. After completion of the research term, Sankyo will be responsible for all further preclinical and clinical development, regulatory, manufacturing and commercialization activities for the compounds and we do not have rights to reacquire such compounds.

 Sankyo paid us a nonrefundable upfront payment in the amount of \$20.0 million and is obligated to provide research and development funding of \$3.8 million over a 15-month research term.
 Exelixis and Sankyo may mutually agree to extend the research term for an additional two years.
 The upfront payment and research and development funding will be recognized as revenue over the research term, which commenced on April 1, 2006.
-Under the agreement, Sankyo is required to pay us pre-specified development, regulatory and commercialization milestones.
-In addition, we are also entitled to receive royalties on sales of certain products commercialized under the agreement.
-Sankyo may terminate the agreement upon 90 days' written notice in which case Sankyo's payment obligations will cease, its license relating to compounds that modulate MR will terminate and revert to Exelixis, and Exelixis will receive, subject to certain terms and conditions, licenses from Sankyo to research, develop and commercialize compounds that were discovered under the agreement.
+For each product from the collaboration, Exelixis is also entitled to receive payments upon attainment of pre-specified development, regulatory and commercialization milestones.
+In addition, Exelixis is also entitled to receive royalties on sales of certain products commercialized under the collaboration.
+Sankyo may terminate the agreement upon 90 days' written notice in which case Sankyo's payment obligations will cease, its license relating to compounds that modulate MR will terminate and revert to us, and we will receive, subject to certain terms and conditions, licenses from Sankyo to research, develop and commercialize compounds that were discovered under the agreement.